-Campers are welcome to bring snacks for the mid-morning break.
+Campers are encouraged to bring snacks for the mid-morning break.
 The last day we will have a party (with cake!) to celebrate the creativity and accomplishments of our campers.

-Our camp is not specifically designed to accommodate special needs, but we have certainly had kids with special needs do wonderfully in the camp.
-Please call Dr. Wilson at (803) 777-1240 for help deciding if the camp is right for your daughter.
+We do not have special education instructors on staff, but we have certainly had kids with special needs do wonderfully in the camp.
+Please call Dr. Wilson at (803) 777-1240 to discuss accommodations.

-We look forward to a positive relationship with each camper and her parents/guardians.
+We look forward to a positive relationship with our campers and their parents/guardians.
 Campers and their parents/guardians agree to comply with the USC Code of Conduct; avoid actions that interfere with the camp’s operation (including behavior that inhibits learning by other campers); and avoid actions that threaten the safety of the camper, other campers, or camp staff.

 Tax ID Number